 CLEVELAND, January 29 -- The BLE's Friday night strike of the Union Pacific Railroad (UP) comes in the wake of a series of increasingly aggressive steps by the railroad, which threaten to compromise the safety of its workers.

 UP management has drastically reduced the ability of BLE members to take much needed rest days from work.
 These rest days are essential, as they greatly reduce the risk of on-the-job fatigue-related accidents and injuries.

 Many locomotive engineers are on call 24 hours a day, seven days a week, and often are required to work shifts for more than 12 consecutive hours, although train operation beyond 12 hours is forbidden by federal law.
 Thus, guaranteed rest days provide a key countermeasure to fatigue.

 Since January 1st, however, UP management has taken three significant actions, which the BLE believes increase the potential for fatigue-related accidents, injuries and fatalities.

 "These changes put workers at risk," said BLE International President Edward Dubroski.
 "In 1996, Union Pacific had a year-long 'safety meltdown.'
 There was a rash of 15 accidents involving Union Pacific trains, many of which were fatigue-related, causing 13 deaths.
 Union Pacific's actions reverse three key remedial measures to combat fatigue."

 What directly led to the work stoppage was UP's unilateral imposition of new, draconian qualification requirements for personal leave days, without complying with the notice and bargaining mandates contained in the Railway Labor Act.
 Under these requirements many engineers, who operate long-distance trains and worked 100 percent of the time they were scheduled last year, no longer qualify for personal leave days.

-The BLE will continue to focus on attempts by UP to improve its bottom
+The BLE will continue to focus on attempts by Union Pacific to improve

 © 2001 Brotherhood of Locomotive Engineers